 How can I get involved?

-The CCSDO will be holding a public hearing to receive public input on whether the CCSDO should adjust the current educational district boundaries of the San Diego County Board of Education on:
+The CCSDO held a public hearing to receive public input on whether the CCSDO should adjust the current educational district boundaries of the San Diego County Board of Education on Sept.
+8, 2021.

-If the CCSDO determines to proceed with redistricting, the following additional hearings will take place to solicit public input on draft maps and plans:
+The CCSDO will conduct additional hearings to solicit public input on draft maps and plans:

 Where can I find out more?